jaypowellcs/postman-clone-application/README.md

 This program was built to help learn more about Winforms and C# API requests.
 This application is a clone of the Postman Application.

 ## Technologies Used
-      - Angular
+      - C#
-      - Mysql
+      - .NET 8
-      - Tailwindcss
+      - WinForms
-      - Spring Boot
+      - HttpClient
 ## Screenshots

 ### A